Mailbox and Post Replacement Costs

 Overview of Mailboxes and Mount Posts

 Replacing a damaged or outdated mailbox and post is a simple way to upgrade your home’s curb appeal.
 Your options range from a basic wood post and metal box to a upscale materials and designs that show the neighborhood a bit of your personality.
 In cold climates, a sturdy combination that can withstand snow thrown by the plow is essential too.
 You can purchase the box and post separately or in a combination kit.
+For more adventurous homeowners, you might consider a brick mailbox as an option.

 This Costimates explores mailbox replacement cost for boxes and posts that can be purchased at home improvement stores or online.
 It does not cover custom-made enclosures such as those crafted from brick or stone.